legislation/legislation-gate-amendments/doc/getting-started/getting-started.md

 ### Software dependencies ###

 * The GATE Developer environment, available from [https://gate.ac.uk/download](https://gate.ac.uk/download).
-	* This package has been tested with GATE 8.2 and GATE 8.6.1.
+	* This package has been tested with GATE 8.2, GATE 8.6.1 and GATE 9.0.1.
   * **Note:** GATE 8.5 and onwards use an online plugin repository instead of bundling plugins, and so **the format of .gapp files has changed.** The default version of the application (`legislation-amendments.gapp`) uses the new format.
 If you are using GATE 8.2–8.4, make sure to use the `legislation-amendments-pre-gate-8.5.gapp` application file instead.
 * A Java JDK, version 8 or later.
 You can download a free, open licensed JDK at [https://openjdk.java.net/](https://openjdk.java.net/).
 * SWI-Prolog 7.7.25 or later, available at [https://www.swi-prolog.org/Download.html](https://www.swi-prolog.org/Download.html).